richardgfx/demo1/README.md

 # Goal

-Test the e2e time delay, jitter, bandwidth, throughput and process, etc;
+Test the e2e time delay, jitter, bandwidth, throughput and process, etc.

 Check whether the infra could support some real-time AI applications.

 # Two container images to use the model - GoogLeNet for image classification (1000 classes)